Jsubcab/arcade-game/README.md

 ## Introduction

 Game created by the materials of Udacity with Javascript.
 The game itself is a frog-style, that you need to move your character to avoid the enemies and to reach the top of the screen.
-If you arrive to the top or if you are touched by an enemy the game gets restarted.
+If you arrive to the top or if you are touched by an enemy, the game gets restarted.

 ## Process